 Medical image segmentation as an advancement in medical imaging

-It is hard to believe that we have been developing solutions related to the image segmentation and analysis of medical images for over 15 years.
+Indeed, it is hard to believe that we have been developing solutions related to medical image analysis for over 15 years.
 Rapid technological development has resulted in an increase in the quality of medical imaging methods and, consequently, in the diagnostic value of commonly performed imaging studies.
-Its natural consequence is the analysis and segmentation of medical images.
+Its natural consequence is the analysis and image segmentation in medical imaging.

 Medical imaging – rapid development

-Although the first multidetector computed tomography (MDCT) scanners were introduced in the early 1990s (reference: https://axisimagingnews.com/radiology-products/imaging-equipment/ct/mdct-a-disruptive-technology-evolves) – a time close to the emergence of the DICOM 3.0 standard still in use today – the past 20 years have been a period of particularly intense development of this medical imaging modality.
+It should be noted, that the first multidetector computed tomography (MDCT) scanners were introduced in the early 1990s.[1].
+Close to the emergence of the DICOM 3.0 standard, still used.
+Let us emphasize, that the past 20 years have been a time of intense development of this medical imaging modality.

 Below there are the examples of coronary artery images obtained with MDCT in 2000 and 2020, respectively: